On the distribution of multiplicatively dependent vectors: Introduction

 \begin{theorem} For $H > 1$, we have

 and for $n\ge 3$

-where $C_0(n)$ is a positive number which is effectively computable in terms of $n$ and $c_0= 1/40452$. \end{theorem}
+where $C_0(n)$ is a positive number which is effectively computable in terms of $n$. \end{theorem}

-The upper and lower bounds for $\rho_n(H;\Z)$ with $n \ge 3$ in Theorem~\ref{thm:rho H Z} are established by means of two results of Tijdeman~\cite{Tij1,Tij2} on gaps between integers composed of a fixed set of primes.
-To get the above value of $c_0$ we employ a lower bound of Gouillon~\cite{Gouillon} for linear forms in two logarithms in the argument of Tijdeman~\cite{Tij2}.
+The lower bound for $\rho_n(H;\Z)$ with $n \ge 3$ in Theorem~\ref{thm:rho H Z} is established by means of a result of Tijdeman~\cite{Tij1} on gaps between integers composed of a fixed set of primes.
+For the upper bound we use an explicit construction.

 Similarly, if $T$ is a subset of $\C$, then the \textit{covering radius} of $\cM_n(T)$ in $\C^n$ is defined as

 where $\|\zb\|$ is the Euclidean norm of $\zb=(z_1,\ldots,z_n) \in \C^n$, that is,